aws-samples/amazon-kinesis-video-streams-demos/canary/producer-cpp/README.md

 * `CANARY_STREAM_TYPE` --  Continuous/Intermittent
 * `CANARY_LABEL` -- CloudWatch dimension for aggregate metrics to be grouped to
 * `CANARY_CP_URL` -- Specified cpUrl
-* `CANARY_FRAGMENT_SIZE` --  Size of fragements sent in milliseconds
+* `CANARY_FRAGMENT_SIZE` --  Size of fragments sent in milliseconds
 * `CANARY_DURATION` -- Duration in seconds
 * `CANARY_STORAGE_SIZE` -- Size in bytes
-* `CANARY_FPS` -- Frames per second of genereated test video
+* `CANARY_FPS` -- Frames per second of generated test video

-On running the application, the metrics are geenrated and posted in the `KinesisVideoSDKCanary` namespace with stream name format:  `<stream-name-prefix>-<Realtime/Offline>-<canary-type>`, where `canary-type` signifies the type of run of the application, for example, `periodic`, `longrun`, etc.
+On running the application, the metrics are generated and posted in the `KinesisVideoSDKCanary` namespace with stream name format:  `<stream-name-prefix>-<Realtime/Offline>-<canary-type>`, where `canary-type` signifies the type of run of the application, for example, `periodic`, `longrun`, etc.